ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 We offer two models of yearly payments: **Yearly with no upfront payment**, and **Yearly with an upfront payment**.
 Both grant you discounts in relation to the on-demand model.

-**Be aware** however that once a yearly contract has been activated, it is charged fully to the end of the year and cannot be revoked, halted or changed.
+**Be aware** however that once a yearly contract has been activated, it is charged fully to the end of the contract and cannot be revoked, halted or changed.

 {NOTE: }